Knowledge Base

 • 4: Refers to four lanes, where the data stream is split across four parallel channels, each operating at 25 Gbps.

-KR4 is is a physical layer standard for Ethernet over a backplane, specifying how data is physically transmitted.
+KR4 is a physical layer standard for Ethernet over a backplane, specifying how data is physically transmitted.

-How 100GBASE-KR4 Work?
+How does 100GBASE-KR4 work?

 100GBASE-KR4 uses a backplane to transmit signals.
 A backplane is essentially the physical, circuit board-based interconnection system used within systems like servers or networking devices to connect different modules or components.